livebud/bud/contributing/Readme.md

 BUD_LISTEN=<bud server address> go run bud/internal/app/main.go
 ```

-Then reload the page and you should be good to go.
+Finally, reload the page and you should be good to go.
 Happy hacking!

 ## Issues to Work On